On this page:

 - tai chi

-* Note: acupuncture and massage services may be funded when provided by a Medicare Australia registered physiotherapist, chiropractor or osteopath (upon referral by a GP) or when delivered by a GP registered with Medicare Australia to deliver that service.
+* Note: Massage services may be funded when provided by a Medicare Australia registered physiotherapist, chiropractor or osteopath as part of a treatment plan (upon referral by a GP).
+Acupuncture can only be funded when delivered by a GP registered with Medicare Australia to deliver that service.

 DVA pays for treatment for certain mental and physical health conditions without the need for the conditions to be accepted as related to service.
 This is known as non-liability health care.